AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 ### Repay Fee

 Similarly than at mint, the protocol can charge a fee to users repaying their debt towards the protocol.
-In practice, this means that, for agEUR, a user repaying 110 agEUR of debt would have to bring 111.1 agEUR if there is a 1% repaying fee.
+In practice, this means that, for EURA, a user repaying 110 EURA of debt would have to bring 111.1 EURA if there is a 1% repaying fee.

 As for the mint fee, the repay fee is most often set to 0, and you should check the [analytics](https://analytics.angle.money) to check whether there has been updates.